 Representativeness fails when prototypes are rare

-The representativeness heuristic fails here because these professions differ dramatically in their base rates, teachers and lawyers are much much more common than science writers and especially astronauts.
+The representativeness heuristic fails here because these professions differ dramatically in their base rates, teachers and lawyers are much more common than science writers and especially astronauts.
 So why do we rely on representativeness when it leads to such obvious mistakes?
 This heuristic exist because it is a fast and simple guide to probability.

-If it’s a beautiful clear morning it’s unlikely to rein in the afternoon, students with good grades are more likely to do well in medical school, the leading brand of toothpaste is a good product.
+If it’s a beautiful clear morning it’s unlikely to rain in the afternoon, students with good grades are more likely to do well in medical school, the leading brand of toothpaste is a good product.
 Prototypes are often prototypes for reason, they are often the best or most common member of some category.
 So representativeness fails when prototypes are rare like astronauts but succeeds when prototypes are common.

-That rule provides clear guidance: be wary when representativeness point you toward some rare conclusion.
+That rule provides clear guidance: be wary, when representativeness point you toward some rare conclusion.
 To paraphrase the old saying the medical students when you hear hoof beats behind you expect horses not zebras.
 Which brings us to another interesting concept: the affect heuristic.
 The affect heuristic involves choosing one option over another based on their anticipated effects on our emotional state, and about this in a different article.